Please select where you want to pick up ordered or reserved items:

 Borrowing and Ordering

-You can borrow printed items from our library collections again.
+You can borrow printed items from our library collections also during the Corona Pandemic.
 To do so, you must order literature in advance via OPAC.
-Your orders will be ready for collection after 3 opening days (for orders from and to Straubing after 5 days).Currently, you cannot pick up items from the shelves yourself or reserve books borrowed by other users.
+Your orders will be ready for collection after 3 opening days (for orders from and to Straubing after 5 days).Currently, you cannot pick up items from the shelves yourself.

 Returning and Media Reclaims